-If any of the above courses marked with an asterisk were completed (with a grade of B- or higher) in excess of five (5) years prior to the application deadline, they will meet the prerequisite criteria only if the composite score of the MCAT is 500 or higher.
+Courses marked with an asterisk that were completed with a grade of B- or higher in excess of five years prior to the application deadline will meet the prerequisite criteria only if the MCAT composite score is 500 or higher.

 - minimum composite score of 493

-- test must have been completed within 3 years of application deadline
+- completed within three years of application deadline

 - when the MCAT has been taken more than once, component scores from different exams may not be combined

 Applicants with international undergraduate, graduate or advanced degrees must meet the standard admission requirements listed above.
-International application requirements also include the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System) and Education Credential Evaluation Reports for foreign transcripts.
+International application requirements also include the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE-Academic).
+An Education Credential Evaluation and Authentication Report for foreign transcripts is required.

-All materials must be received by the deadline, October 1st.
+All materials must be received by the deadline.
 Candidates participate in interviews with members of the Admissions Committee, which is comprised of faculty and staff members of the MSA Program.
-All academic requirements must be completed satisfactorily before matriculation.
 Prospective candidates are permitted and encouraged to shadow an anesthetist in the OR.
 Prior approval for this visitation is required.